 Hence I like to use index cards for the main interactions (running left to right) and post-it notes for tasks, communication and errands within that main interaction (running up and down).
 But do what works for you – it’s your diagram.
 Just be sure it’s reasonably self-explanatory for any casual passerby.

-This visual representation is also a powerful lever to pull with managers and senior execs who will likely have no idea about what it takes to deliver for your customers.
+This visual representation is also a powerful lever to pull with managers and senior execs, who may have no idea what it takes to deliver for your customers.

 Study and gain knowledge